biolink/biolink-model/about/mapping-rdf.md

 Each node in a graph corresponds to an RDF resource.

-BioLink Model defines a typology of nodes, all of which inherit from [biolink:NamedThing](../docs/NamedThing).
+Biolink Model defines a typology of nodes, all of which inherit from [biolink:NamedThing](../docs/NamedThing).

 Core properties for a node:
  - [biolink:id](../docs/id)